6 Day Camping Safari

 Day 1 Arusha – Tarangire National Park

-After breakfast at your hotel, you will be picked up and driven to the Tarangire National Park, a huge park roughly the size of a small country.
+In the morning you will start your safari with a drive to the Tarangire National Park, a huge park roughly the size of a small country.
 Savannah, baobab trees and seasonal swamps dot the park’s landscape, providing nourishment and shelter for hartebeests, buffaloes, zebras, giraffes, various antelopes and over 550 bird species.
 The park prides itself on its large elephant herds, for which the park is famous for, and has become one of the best places in East Africa to see them.
 These large mammals have become accustomed to the sound of the safari vehicles allowing for closer observation.
 After an extensive game drive you will travel to a campsite just outside of the park for your overnight stay.

 Day 2 Tarangire Area – Serengeti National Park